danielminami/accessible-memory-game/README.md

 ---

 - [x] Accessibility focused game
-    * As stated at the [Shopify's Accessibility Guide Lines](https://polaris.shopify.com/foundations/accessibility#navigation) around 20% of the North Americans has some sort of disability.
-Accessible Memory Game was developed with special consideration to make it usable for everyone.
-Four main accessibility considerations are in place in this project:
+    * Three main accessibility considerations are in place in this project:
         1. All UI elements have `Content Description` added to it.
 Content dynamically bind also includes appropriate descriptions.
         2. `Focus Order` is consistent.
 UI was designed to allow the natural flow of the Screen Reader.
         3. More than one `Feedback Mechanism` was implemented to serve users with different kids of disability.
-        4. `UI Colors` were chosen respecting the [Shopify's Color Guide Line](https://polaris.shopify.com/design/colors#navigation) having consideration about contrast and readability.

 - [x] Game configuration for impaired and non-impaired users
     * At Settings Page, users can switch Accessibility on/off.
 Switch off accessibility will enable features such as animations and sounds.